witnet/elliptic-curve-solidity/README.md

 ## Benchmark

-Gas consumption estimation with a gas price of 20 Gwei, derived from [ETH Gas Station](https://ethgasstation.info/):
+Gas consumption and USD price estimation with a gas price of 20 Gwei, derived from [ETH Gas Station](https://ethgasstation.info/):

 ```bash
 ·---------------------------------------|---------------------------|-------------|----------------------------·